zzd233/Generals.io-1v1-match-helper/readme.md

 Friend list is put in localStorage, so the list won't be lost after refreshing the page.

-I have tested this script **in chrome**, but not in other browsers.
-You can have a try if you want.

 # More Information

 If you have successfully install the script, when you open the main game page, you will find sth like what the picture below showed.